KyeBuff/minesweeper/README.md

 # Minesweeper technical challenge
 Create a grid of cells with random assignment of mines within its boundaries.
 Each cell, excluding any mines, should count how many mines exist within the 8 surrounding cells.
-The grid should span n number of rows and columns and have n number of mines.
+The grid should span *n* number of rows and columns and have *n* number of mines.

 # Thought process and approach
 I’ve used vanilla JavaScript to solve this issue as we are creating a view using data that isn’t being persisted.
 JavaScript makes it easy to update the view when the data structure is updated.

-Below is my thought my process and approach taken to solve this problem.
+Below is my thought process and approach taken to solve this problem.

 ## Grid data structure
 The grid can be represented as a 2D array.
 The first level of the array being the grid itself, the 2nd level being arrays representing rows.
 Columns are represented as elements within the 2nd level arrays.